How Consumers Create Brand Meaning

 Meaning Creation - The Missing Link in Marketing

-What is missing in marketing, its secret black hole, can be best understood as shown in the diagram below.
+What is missing in marketing, its secret black hole, can be best understood as shown in the diagram opposite.

 There are three positions on this triangle.
 In the bottom left hand corner we have our raw perceptions; these are how we experience the world.
 At the top of the triangle are the symbols that we use to understand and to navigate the world – these can be words, concepts, and, importantly for marketing purposes, brands.
 The latter should be treated as symbols because they stand, as shorthand, for the sets of values that we associate with them.
 In the bottom right hand corner, we have communication.
 This is either normal forms of communication – where we use spoken or written words to communicate with each other – or, in the marketing sphere, where we use words, images, symbols, and branding devices (such as logos) to convey meaning in a commercial context.